 For more information about History 794, students should contact the Internship Director Prof. Samuel Huneke at email@example.com

 Three hours of applied history in appropriate area and 12 hours in major field or permission of Internship Director.
-Students are responsible for contacting Internship Director Dr. Suzanne Smith at firstname.lastname@example.org.
+Students are responsible for contacting the Internship Director Prof. Samuel Huneke at firstname.lastname@example.org.
 The department must approve all internship placements to insure their suitability to the student’s program.

-An intern will work in one of the five areas of concentration in the Applied History path:
+An intern may work in one of the five areas of concentration in the Applied History path:

 On-site hour and day requirements will vary, depending on the requirements of the agency involved.

-For 3 credits, a minimum of 160 hours of work at the site will be required (the equivalent of 4 weeks of full-time work for 5 days per week at 8 hours per day).
+For 3 credits, a minimum of 150 hours of work at the site will be required (or 10 hours of work per week during a 15-week semester).

-For 6 credits, a minimum of 320 hours of work at the site will be required (the equivalent of 8 weeks of full-time work for 5 days per week at 8 hours per day).
+For 6 credits, a minimum of 300 hours of work at the site will be required (or 20 hours of work per week during a 15-week semester).

 The actual work carried out by the student at the agency will vary accordingly to the particular circumstances of the student and agency.In general, however, students should become involved in some aspect of the day-to-day operation of the agency in order to gain an understanding of the value of the work done in the agency, the problems encountered, and the techniques and approaches used to carry out the work.The student will be involved in more than “routine’ tasks; his or her assignment will require the use of historical skills gained in previous graduate courses.